PHart3/colimits-agda/HoTT-Agda/README.md

 - The first part is exported in the module `lib.Basics` and contains everything needed to make the second part compile.
 - The second part is found in `lib.types` and develops type formers.
-  Note that it contains new facts about homogenous types and reformulates some of the basic theory of the Suspension type.
+  Note that it contains new facts about homogeneous types and reformulates some of the basic theory of the Suspension type.

 Note that our work on colimits makes extensive use of the `path-seq/` directory.